 Mitacs forwards Accelerate funds to the student’s academic institution only after it has received the contribution from the student’s partner organization.
 Please allow two weeks for processing upon receipt of this contribution.
 Interns travelling to Canada should be aware that their funding may not be available until they arrive in Canada.
 Mitacs recommends that interns contact their Canadian host university’s Office of Research Services prior to the project to determine when they can access funds.

-The partner funds must be received in full at Mitacs prior to any internship funds being sent by Mitacs to the university.
+Invoices must be paid in full to Mitacs prior to any internship funds being sent by Mitacs to the university.
 Please note that all partner funds must be sent directly to Mitacs and not to the university.
 The funds must be received in advance of the internship start date.

 As the landscape around COVID-19 continues to change, our priority of supporting global public health remains steadfast.
 In response to these unprecedented times, Mitacs is making short-term modifications to our operations.